AndreiGabriel1/AngleLab-Explore/docs/phase2-interview-anchors.md

-# Phase 2 — Interview Anchors
+# Phase 2 - Interview Anchors

 This document contains interview-facing explanations for Phase 2.
-It focuses on design reasoning rather than implementation details.
+It focuses on why the design exists and what boundaries it introduces.

 ---

-## Slice #1 — Deterministic Rules Pipeline (Implemented)
+## Slice 1 - Deterministic Rules Pipeline (implemented)

-### Problem
+### Problem it solves
-Phase 1 produces ideas in a raw form.
-In real systems, raw output is rarely suitable for presentation or decision-making.
+Phase 1 produces “raw” output.
+In real systems, raw output usually needs an intermediate layer that:

-A system needs:
-- normalization,
+- normalizes and cleans data
-- quality rules,
+- applies basic quality gates
-- prioritization,
-- and the ability to explicitly say “I cannot decide”.

----
+- ranks and selects using explicit rules
+- can say “no decision” instead of guessing

+This is a product need, but it should not contaminate the core.

-### Why This Is Not Phase 1
+### Why this is not Phase 1
-Phase 1 establishes a stable Product Core with clean boundaries.
+Phase 1 is about a stable product core and clean boundaries.
-Introducing rules and decisions too early would:
+If decision rules enter too early:
-- blur responsibilities,
-- increase complexity,
-- and reduce clarity.
+- responsibilities get blurred
+- the core becomes harder to reason about
+- the system becomes harder to defend

-Phase 2 exists as an explicit extension layer.
+So Phase 2 is an extension layer with strict scope limits.

----

-### Boundary Introduced
+### Boundary introduced
-A rules pipeline between Domain and Consumer:
+A rules pipeline that sits after Phase 1 success:

-- Domain generates ideas
+- Phase 1 produces ideas and a ViewState.
-- Pipeline refines, ranks, and selects
-- Consumer renders the result
+- Phase 2 transforms Phase 1 output through deterministic stages:
+  - `refineIdeas`
+  - `rankIdeas`
+  - `selectIdeas`

 Ownership:
-- Domain remains pure and deterministic
+- Domain remains pure and unchanged.
-- Pipeline transforms and decides
+- Phase 2 owns judgment (rules and policies).
+- Consumers render results and notes, but do not invent explanations.

+### Key design choices (what to emphasize)
-- Consumer performs no logic
+- rules-only, no AI, no randomness
+- fully deterministic ordering (including tie-break rules)
+- explicit notes explaining what happened (`refine:*`, `rank:*`, `select:*`, `degrade:*`)
+- allowed to return empty selection (“no decision”) rather than fake confidence
+- safe degradation policy (fall back to Phase 1 output)

+### Trade-off (intentional)
+Pros:
+- judgment is isolated and explainable
+- easy to test and reason about
+- safe behavior under low signal

+Cons:
+- limited sophistication by design
+- requires discipline to avoid turning it into a rules platform

 ---

-### Key Design Decisions
-- Rules-only (no AI)
-- Fully deterministic
-- Explicit failure handling
-- No fake confidence
-- Notes are pipeline-owned

----

-### Trade-off
-**Pros:**
-- Clear judgment layer
-- Explainable decisions
-- Safe failure behavior

-**Cons:**
-- Limited sophistication
-- Requires discipline to avoid feature creep

-This trade-off is intentional.

----

-## Slice #2 — External Source Integration (Design Only)
+## Slice 2 - External Ideas Source Boundary (design-only)

 ### Status
 Design-only.
-Not implemented intentionally.
+Not implemented by choice.

----

-### Problem
+### Problem it addresses
-Real systems often integrate external sources:
-- APIs
-- internal services
-- AI systems
+In production, ideas often come from external sources (APIs, internal services, or AI later).

-These introduce failure modes:
+External sources introduce failure modes:
 - network errors
 - timeouts
 - rate limits
-- partial data
+- partial or invalid responses

----
+A clean architecture needs a boundary that absorbs instability.

-### Why It Is Not Implemented
+### Why it is not implemented here
-Introducing external instability too early would:
-- contaminate the Product Core,
-- distract from architectural clarity,
-- increase scope without increasing signal.

-This slice exists purely as a design discussion.

----
+It adds a lot of complexity and expands the failure surface area.
+For this project, the goal is to demonstrate core boundaries and deterministic judgment, not to build a reliability platform.

-### Intended Boundary
+### Intended boundary
+An adapter/gateway that isolates external instability:

+- Orchestrator calls `ExternalIdeasSource` (adapter)
+- Adapter handles `safeFetch` and error mapping
-- Orchestrator
+- Orchestrator decides degradation strategy:
-- ExternalIdeasSource (Adapter)
-- SafeFetch
+  - fall back to local deterministic ideas, or
+  - return an explicit error state

 Ownership:
-- Domain remains pure
+- Domain stays pure
 - Adapter isolates instability
-- Orchestrator decides degradation strategy
+- Orchestrator owns degradation decisions

+### Trade-off (intentional)
+Pros:
+- enterprise-style boundary for external instability
+- clear ownership of failure and fallback behavior

+Cons:
+- significant scope increase
+- not needed for an interview-oriented minimal codebase

 ---

-### Trade-off
-**Pros:**
-- Enterprise-grade reliability model
-- Clear failure ownership

-**Cons:**
-- Significant complexity
-- Out of scope for a demonstrative project

-This slice is intentionally postponed.
+## How to pitch Phase 2 in one line
+Phase 2 adds decision-making as a deterministic, testable layer that never contaminates the product core, and it can explicitly return “no decision” with reasons instead of guessing.